quark0/TOP/README.md

 and H could be the graph of movie-movie similarity induced from the movie genres.
 In this case, cross-graph links may correspond to user-movie ratings.

-By default, the program reads configurations specified in `cfg.ini`.
-The configuration file should be self-explanatory.
+The program reads configurations specified in `*.ini`.
+The provided configuration file should be self-explanatory.
 Here is a sample pipeline for execution and evaluation:
 ```
-make && ./train && python eval.py data/cmu/link.test.txt link.predict.txt
+make && ./train cfg.ini && python eval.py data/cmu/link.test.txt predict.txt
 ```

 ## Author